paralax/ColossalOpera/easy/cellular_automata.md

 # Challenge Output

-I chose this one because it's one of the most well known, it yields a Serpinski triangle, a well known fractcal.
+I chose this input because it's one of the most well known, it yields a Serpinski triangle, a well known fractcal.

                                                  x
                                                 x x